 - Improve your ability to do activities of daily living (ADLs).
 Examples of ADLs are eating, bathing, using the bathroom, and grooming (such as brushing your teeth and combing your hair).

 Before You Start Exercising

-Talk with your healthcare provider before you start any new exercise plan.
-They’ll help you figure out if you have any conditions that may affect which exercises you can do.
-They may recommend that you get a medical evaluation or meet with a trained exercise specialist, such as a physical therapist (PT), cancer rehabilitation specialist, or certified trainer.
+Talk with your healthcare provider before you start any exercise program.
+They can help you figure out if you have any health problems that may affect which exercises you can do.
+They may suggest that you get a medical exam or meet with an exercise specialist.
+An exercise specialist is a person who has special training in physical activity and exercise.
+This can be a physical therapist, cancer rehabilitation specialist, or certified personal trainer.

-- Having a low red blood cell count (anemia)
+- Anemia (having a low red blood cell count).

-- Severe fatigue (feeling unusually tired, weak, or like you have no energy)
+- Very bad fatigue (feeling more tired and weak than usual, or like you have no energy).

-- Having an ostomy or central venous catheter (CVC)
+- You have an ostomy or central venous catheter (CVC).

-- Aim for 2 to 3 strength training sessions per week.
-These sessions should include your major muscle groups: your chest, shoulders, arms, back, abdomen (belly), and legs.
-Push-ups, sit-ups, using resistance bands, and lifting weights are examples of strength training activities.
+- Aim for 2 to 3 strength training sessions a week.
+These sessions should focus on your major muscle groups: your chest, shoulders, arms, back, abdomen (belly), and legs.
+Examples of strength training exercises are push-ups and sit-ups, using resistance bands, and lifting weights.

 - Stretch your major muscle groups at least 2 times a week.